 Unlike flavors of ice cream in Italy, the eyes aren’t very diverse in color.
 From very dark to brown, green, hazel, and grey to blue – that’s about it.

 And the number of pigments in the eye is even less.
-There’s only two – brown and red.
+There are only two – brown and red.

 Those pigments, plus collagen fibers and the topography of the iris, are all co-authors in the making of eye color.